Bird Requiem

 Clocks and birds — 2024

-Acknowledgment: This project is carried out with support from the territorial partnership program of the Conseil des Arts et de la culture de l’Estrie (CALQ).
+Acknowledgment: This project is carried out with support from the territorial partnership program of the Conseil des Arts et des lettres du Québec (CALQ).
 It was assembled thanks to the generous expertise and loans of specimens from the Musée de la nature et des sciences de Sherbrooke (MNS2) to the Musée des beaux-arts de Sherbrooke (MBAS).
-Finally, BIRD REQUIEM is possible thanks to the support and donations of more than 200 broken watches from relatives, friends and acquaintances.
+Finally, BIRD REQUIEM is possible thanks to donations of more than 200 broken watches from relatives, friends and acquaintances.

 Ghost encampments